Credit Card Crimes are Taken Seriously in Oklahoma

 Most Oklahoma credit card crimes are charged under the Credit Card Crime Act of 1970.
-Oklahoma criminal law in some instances provides felony penalties for credit card crimes.
+Oklahoma criminal law in some instances mandates felony penalties for credit card crimes.

 Taking or Receiving a Taken Credit or Debit Card

-Receiving, or Holding a Lost or Mislaid Card, Credit Card Crimes
+Receiving or Holding a Lost or Mislaid Card

-This may happen in a restaurant for example.
-A credit card is accidently left behind by its owner and instead of returning the card to its owner, a restaurant employee either uses the card or keeps it to use.
+This may happen in a restaurant, for example.
+A credit card is accidentally left behind by its owner and instead of returning the card to its owner, a restaurant employee either uses the card or keeps it to use.
 Returning the card to either the card owner or card issuer is a safer solution in this instance.

-Forging, False Making or Embossing of Credit or Debit Card, Credit Card Crimes
+Forging, False Making, or Embossing of a Credit or Debit Card

 Oklahoma defines false making or embossing of a credit or debit card as making or drawing a device or instrument which falsely purports to be a credit or debit card, with the intent to defraud another.

 A person who falsely embosses a credit or debit card when a person, without the issuer’s authorization, completes the card by adding matter to the card which an issuer requires to appear on the card before use.
 Okla.
 Stat. tit.
-21 § 1550.27.
-Likewise, using a false or revoked card to obtain goods or services is a violation of Oklahoma law.
-Okla.
-Stat. tit.
-21 § 1550.29.
+21 § 1550.27

 Penalties For Violations of the Credit Card Act

-A misdemeanor under the Credit Card Act is punishable by a fine of up to $1000 and/or a year in jail.
-A felony under Credit Card Act is punishable by up to 7 years in jail.
+A misdemeanor under the Credit Card Act is punishable by a fine of up to $1,000, up to a year in jail, or both.
+A felony under the Credit Card Act is punishable by up to seven years in prison.

-A person receiving goods or services worth $1000 or more as a result of credit card fraud may be convicted of a felony, fined up to $3000, and sentenced to up to 3 years in jail.
-If the value is less than $1000, a person may be convicted of a misdemeanor and fined up to $1000 and serve up to 1 year in jail.
+A person receiving goods or services worth $1,000 or more as a result of credit card fraud may be convicted of a felony, fined up to $3,000, and sentenced to up to three years in jail.
+If the value is less than $1,000, a person may be convicted of a misdemeanor, fined up to $1,000, and serve up to a year in jail.